 While former-Mayor Darlene Bradley often referred to the town she once governed as Mayberry, her arrest last month displayed, literally to the entire world, the seamier side of one of Florida’s smallest cities.
 It’s a realm with a long history, one that started long before Bradley was re-elected Mayor last year for her third and last term.

-Unlike many Floridian cities, Davenport’s blessed with a cadre of residents who’ve lived here for generations, beginning when the original settlers made it onto the Mid-Florida Ridge during the period of the Seminole Wars.
+Unlike many Floridian cities, Davenport’s blessed with a cadre of residents who’ve lived here for generations, beginning when the original settlers, who travelled onto the Mid-Florida Ridge during the period of the Seminole Wars.
 This homesteading began circa 1838.

 It’s one of the many challenges that Davenport now has moving into the future, the primary one being that it is in the process of losing its Mayberry in exchange for what is being considered progress: an outrageous explosion of new single-family homes and the most common of retail stores, such as the new RaceTrak on Route 27, the deteriorating Family Dollar, and the chronically disheveled Dollar General.
 [And whose bright, effen idea was it to locate two general discount stores across the street from each other?
 (Excuse my French please.)]